danitiemi/tiny-app/README.md

 - Node.js
 - Express
 - EJS
-- bcrypt
+- Bcrypt
-- body-parser
+- Body-parser
-- cookie-session
+- Cookie-session

 ## Getting Started

-- Install all dependencies (using the 'npm install' command)
+- Install all dependencies (using the 'npm install' command for each of it).
 - Run the development web server using the "node express_server.js" command.